 Right to Work checks in an ever-changing world.

-For most traditionally ‘office-based’ employers, the last year has brought many unique challenges and has meant rapidly adapting to a new world of compliance with remote working and legislative uncertainty.
+For most traditionally ‘office-based’ employers, the last 18 months have brought many unique challenges and has meant rapidly adapting to a new world of compliance with remote working and legislative change.
 Establishing candidates’ Right to Work (RtW), for example, has been a challenge as guidance evolves post-Brexit and the traditional method of face-to-face meetings and visual checks on original identity documents hasn’t been possible.
 But, as has been said, ‘adversity breeds creativity’.
 New and innovative technology, designed to overcome the problems of remote recruitment, can bring advantages to employers and help smooth uncertainty over post-Brexit employment checks.

 Right to Work checks in the Covid era.

-Although there is no end date set yet for these temporary measures, the guidance states that once they do come to an end, employers will have an 8-week window to carry out the required checks of original documents.
+The current end date for these temporary measures is April 2022 and at present, the guidance states that once they do come to an end, employers won’t have to make retrospective checks.

 However, with the number of fake documents in circulation increasing, making reliable checks and preventing fraudsters from slipping through the net isn’t easy.
 In the past year, our analysis showed that our customers saw fake identity documents claiming to represent 52 different nationalities. (read the full statistics here).
 We know that while the updated guidance makes a remote checking process easier, many employers may not be confident checking documents without being able to touch and see original documents and may also be relying on a dispersed team with minimal document training.
 So, remote checking can also mean an inconsistent, uncertain and less robust process when recruiting staff.